 It is important to have applied for an address before a development starts as utility companies require addresses before they will apply connections.

-Naming and numbering streets and properties is important because it allows:
+Naming and numbering streets and properties are important because it allows:

 - post to be delivered efficiently

 - emergency services to find a property quickly